Arguing the Case for DNA Evidence Based on Probabilistic Genotyping

 |12:14 – 12:30pm||Summary/Final Thoughts/Questions||Mike Coble, Jo Bright|

-Michael Coble, PhD, is an Associate Professor and the Associate Director of the Center for Human Identification at the University of North Texas Health Science Center in Fort Worth, Texas.
-He serves as a member of the OSAC Biological Data Interpretation and Reporting Committee and is an invited guest at the Scientific Working Group on DNA Analysis Methods (SWGDAM).Submit Questions
+Michael Coble, PhD, is an Associate Professor and the Executive Director of the Center for Human Identification at the University of North Texas Health Science Center in Fort Worth, Texas.
+He is a Fellow of the American Academy of Forensic Sciences and a member of the International Society for Forensic Genetics.
+He serves as a commissioner of the Texas Forensic Science Commission and is an invited guest at the Scientific Working Group on DNA Analysis Methods (SWGDAM).Submit Questions

 Environmental Science and Research Limited (ESR) New Zealand